AbsaOSS/enceladus/_docs/2.0.0/usage/menas-conformance-rules.md

 ## SingleColumn Conformance Rule

-Single column conformance rule transforms column into a column of structs of previous columns values.
+Single column conformance rule transforms column into a column of structs of previous column's values.
 Input column alias here will be the name/key of the struct.

 ## SparkSessionConf Conformance Rule